felixvanoost/Reflow-Oven-Controller/README.md

 - An Arduino Uno to monitor and control the oven to follow a user-defined thermal profile.
 - A Python script to provide a text-based UI for the Arduino and display a live plot of the oven temperature data on a computer.

-To help limit the scope somewhat, I will assume that a suitable oven has been purchased and an SSR has already been installed within - there are a number of very good tutorials describing how to do this step-by-step.
+To help keep the scope sufficiently narrow, I will assume that a suitable oven has been purchased and an SSR has already been installed within - there are a number of very good tutorials describing how to do this step-by-step.
 Information on choosing a suitable toaster oven for reflow soldering can be found [here](http://www.rocketscream.com/blog/2011/06/19/toaster-convection-or-infrared-oven/).

 Four thermal profile parameters are user-configurable: